malli3131/ApacheSpark/overview/overview.md

 * It was created by Matei Zaharia at UC Berkeley AMPLab.
 * It is open sourced under Apache Software Foundation.
 * Currently it is one of the top level projects under Apache.
+* Spark is written in Scala.
+* Spark offers client libraries for Scala, Java, Python and R.

 ## Spark Features
 * Fast - 100X faster than MapReduce in memory, 10X faster on Disk.